androettop/parasync/README.md

 - 🎵 Supports Paradiddle song files.
 - 📂 Built-in tool for downloading and managing song libraries.
 - 🌐 Allows configuration of remote song libraries to browse and fetch new content, you can see an example [here](https://gist.github.com/androettop/765e909d37c2b562245d2458713c6223).
+- 🖥️ Available for Windows, macOS, Linux, and Android, iOS & Meta Quest versions will be available soon.

 ## 📢 Disclaimer